Webpot-enterprise/Webpot-Store/updates.md

 change the gmails and support in all templates back to webpot pe 2 arrows hai single karde kar itna baki ka batata

+fix errors
+- the orders confirming is not working properly
+- login not working properly while the data is been updated on google sheets